Unit rationale, description and aim

 Assessment strategy and rationale

 The assessment strategy used allows students to progressively develop their knowledge of upper limb, head, trunk and neck musculoskeletal anatomy.
-The first two assessment tasks primarily focusses on knowledge acquisition and assimilation.
+Assessment Tasks 1 and 2 primarily focus on knowledge acquisition and assimilation.

 Assessment tasks 1 and 3 (written examinations) enable students to demonstrate acquisition, understanding and application of content presented in this unit.